wp-plugins/yith-woocommerce-authorizenet-payment-gateway/README.txt

 2. Upload the plugin folder into the `wp-content/plugins/` directory of your WordPress site.
 3. Activate `YITH WooCommerce Authorize.net Payment Gateway` from Plugins page

 YITH WooCommerce Authorize.net Payment Gateway will add a new submenu called "Authorize.net" under "YIT Plugins" menu.
-Here you are able to configure all the plugin settings.
+Here you are able to configure all the plugin settings

 == Changelog ==